-The U.S. population has reached a nerty and delightful milestone
+The U.S. population has reached a nerdy and delightful milestone.

-Shortly after 2.29 p.m. on Tuesday, August 14, 2012, the U.S. population was exactly 314 159 265 or Pi (rt) times 100 million, the U.S. Census Euresia records
+Shortly after 2:29 p.m. on Tuesday, August 14, 2012, the U.S. population was exactly 314,159,265, or Pi (m) times 100 million, the U.S. Census Bureau reports.

-Pi (m) is a unique number in multiple ways.
-For one, it is the ratio of a circle's circumference to its diameter.
-It is also an imptional number, meaning it goes on forever without ever repeating itself.
+Pi (tr) is a unique number in multiple ways.
+For one, it is the ratio of a circle's circumference to ste diameter.
+It is also an irrational number, meaning it goes on foreer without ever repeating itself.
 Are you remembering how much you loved geometry class?
-You can check out Pi to one million places here π Records Always Make The News
+You can check out Pi to one million places lares.

-Contestants will be offered \$110,000 for a successful region delivered by a well-page that achieves a browser. or evidem level compromise "in quest mode or as a topped in user".
-A \$150,000 prize will be offered for a "comproving with device persistence - quest to quest with interim rebook, delivered via a web page"
+Contestants will be offered \$110,000 for a successful exploit delivered by a web page that achieves a browser or system level compromise? in guest mode or as a logged-in user\.
+A \$150,000 prize will be offered for a "compromise with device persistence-guest to guest with interim reboot, delivered via a web page".

-Hackers will need to demonstrate their attacks against a Will-only model of Samsung's Sense 5 550
+Hackers will need to demonstrate their attacks against a Wiff-only model of Samsung's Series 5 550 Chromebook running the latest stable version of Chrome OS.
+The current beta Chrome OS version blog.pizzahut.com...the century's best approximation